 Deadly wildfires and mudslides hit California

 In the fall of 2017, a series of wind-driven wildfires scorched hundreds of thousands of acres and damaged and destroyed thousands of homes and businesses across multiple counties in California.
 The Thomas Fire was the largest recorded fire in the state’s history, and the devastation continued when mudslides, filled with debris from the fire, swept through Montecito, a community in Santa Barbara County, with deadly consequences.

-In partnership with Facebook, the Disaster Recovery Network at GlobalGiving facilitated grants to support Direct Relief’s response to the devastating Montecito Mudslides.
+In partnership with Facebook, the Disaster Recovery Team at GlobalGiving facilitated grants to support Direct Relief’s response to the devastating Montecito Mudslides.
 Direct Relief was able to provide specifically requested medical aid, supplies, and financial support to neighborhoods in need.

 Direct Relief equipped emergency responders with rugged UTV vehicles and search and rescue gear.
 Direct Relief also provided grants for agencies to purchase other emergency gear, including dry suits, headlamps, harnesses and cables, and helmets.
 A specially equipped off-road truck and trailer was also procured for the Montecito Fire Department to transport the UTVs.
 Direct Relief helped strengthen public health efforts by providing the Santa Barbara Neighborhood Clinics and the Santa Barbara County Public Health Department with several thousand doses of tetanus and hepatitis-A vaccine, as well as other medical items to administer vaccinations to protect first responders, cleanup workers, and residents in Montecito.